pandastrike/panda-cluster/architecture.md

 2. `src/cli.coffee` parses command and arguments, validating them against `argument_definitions.cson`.
 3. `src/cli.coffee` is also hard-coded to read in the user's AWS credentials from `~/.pandacluster.cson`.
 3. `src/cli.coffee` passes the arguments and AWS credentials to `src/pandacluster.coffee`.
-4. `src/pandacluster.coffee` will either make a call to AWS API or pull CoreOS CloudFormation templates, using the URLs stored in `src/templates.cson`.
+4. `src/pandacluster.coffee` will fulfill the user command by either making a call to AWS API or pull CoreOS CloudFormation templates, using the URLs stored in `src/templates.cson`.

 ## bin